 - Their position in respect of both the criminal and the civil litigation is thereby undermined.

-Toby and John’s client carefully collated all of the material relevant to her husband’s suicide, took specialist advice from a firm of criminal solicitors with relevant experience who assisted her in reporting the facts to the police, she then fully co-operated with the police investigation.
+John’s client carefully collated all of the material relevant to her husband’s suicide, took specialist advice from a firm of criminal solicitors with relevant experience who assisted her in reporting the facts to the police, she then fully co-operated with the police investigation.
 The Metropolitan Police referred the matter to the Crown Prosecution Service’s Special Crime and Counter Terrorism Division.
 The head of that division concluded, applying the Policy, that the evidential test was met, but that it was not in the public interest to prosecute.